 Just enter your email and get it sent to your inbox!
 Plus you’ll get new posts from us every week!

-Best water filters for river trips
+Water containers for river trips

 • Make sure you have enough rafts to haul the water.
 For a party of 16 people for a 5-day trip, that’s 80 gallons of water, which will fill 16 five-gallon jugs.
 Where will you put those 16 jugs?
 Water is one of the biggest factors when we consider how much raft support we need.
 The good news is you can typically line up those water jugs under the front thwart of the raft: We typically assign 4 jugs to each raft.